vsocrates/smithwaterman/README.md

 ## How to Use

-There are a few required inputs, and a couple more optional ones descrbed below.
+There are a few required inputs, and a couple more optional ones described below.
 In keeping with the skeleton code under which this program was developed, run the program as a module:

 ```
 python -m naivesw.hw1 -i input.txt -s score.txt -t output.txt